m-ramm/SportsReports/Planning/Analysis of Alternatives.md

 - Is the most popular browser, therefore it serves as the benchmark for where most users will interact with web app
 - Has good developer tools with which the developers have experience
+- The developers have developed apps for Chrome before
+- Developers have experience with its DevTools

 Disadvantages